goislimat/docker-n-node/README.md

 ## Developing

-After the installation proccess, everytime you need to develop a new feature for this project, all you have to do is to run
+After the installation proccess, everytime you need to develop a new feature for this project, all you have to do is

 ```bash
 docker-compose up